What's in this article?

 Website optimized for mobile

-Around 58% of all website traffic worldwide is from mobile phones, according to Statista.
+Around 60% of all website traffic worldwide is from mobile phones.

-If you’re not mobile-optimized, you could possibly be losing out on at least 50% more mortgage leads from this traffic.
+If you’re not mobile-optimized, you could potentially be losing out on a significant amount of mortgage leads from this traffic.

 Bottom line: Optimize your website for mobile to ensure more leads!